 - If the PIC is issued after the ATM has closed, potential suppliers that submitted a response will be notified and issued with a copy of the PIC.

-Details of the PIC that has been issued will also be published on the Department of Infrastructure, Transport, Cities and Regional Development website.
+Details of the PIC that has been issued will also be published on the department’s website.

 Notification when not using AusTender

 Where an ATM is not required to be published on AusTender (for example, a Limited Tender) the suppliers will be advised in the same way as the initial ATM that a PIC has been issued, and suppliers will be provided with a copy of the PIC as soon as practicable after the PIC has been issued.